SAP-samples/cloud-extension-s4hana-business-process/README.md

 ![solution diagram](./documentation/images/solution-diagram.jpg)

-The Business Partner Validation application is developed using SAP Cloud Application programming Model (CAP) and runs and runs on the SAP Cloud Platform Cloud Foundry Environment.
-It consumes platform services like Enterprise Messaging, SAP HANA and Connectivity.
-The events generated in S/4 HANA on premise are inserted into the Enterprise messaging queue.
-The application running in Cloud Foundry polls the queue for these messages and inserts them into the HANA database.
-The Business Partner Validation Application also uses S/4 HANA REST API's to read data from Business Partner Data from S/4 HANA system.
-The Business Partner Validation App also places the processed events into a Enterprise Message Queue from where a Serverless Application consumes it and posts it back to S/4 HANA on premise system using OData provisioning.
+The Business Partner Validation application is developed using the SAP Cloud Application programming Model (CAP) and runs on the SAP BTP,  Cloud Foundry runtime.
+It consumes platform services like SAP Event Mesh, SAP HANA and Connectivity.
+The events occuring in S/4 HANA on premise are inserted into the Event Mesh queue.
+The application running in Cloud Foundry is notified on events, consumes them from the queue and inserts the event data into the HANA database.
+The Business Partner Validation Application uses S/4 HANA REST API's to read additional Business Partner Data from the S/4 HANA system. in a next step, the Business Partner Validation App uses an event-driven approach as well by firing events that get consumed by Serverless Application which posts the relevant business partner data to S/4 HANA on premise system using OData provisioning.

 ## Requirements
 * SAP S/4HANA on premise system.
-* SAP Cloud Platform account
+* SAP BTP account

 ### For local development you would require the following:
 * [Node js](https://nodejs.org/en/download/)